kenlhlui/pydatacuration-p/docs/tui/README.md

     <img src="01_enter_tui.gif" width="70%" height="70%">

 2. Click the `cli` button on the left-hand side panel.
 Input the information accordingly.

+    Input all the required fields.

+    You may level the optional fields/checkboxes as-is.
+Only change them if it is applicable.

    **Required fields**:
     | Field         | Input                                                                                               | Example                               | Notes                                                                        |